awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 ## Providing Custom Metric Config Documents<a name="health-enhanced-cloudwatch-configdocument"></a>

 The configuration \(config\) document for Amazon CloudWatch custom metrics is a JSON document that lists the metrics to publish at the environment and instance levels\.
-The following example shows a config document that enables all available custom metrics\.
+The following example shows a config document that enables all custom metrics available on Linux\.

 ```
 {